bigchaindb/BEPs/2/README.md

 The responsible editor of a branched specification is the person who makes the branch.

-Branches, including added contributions, are derived works and thus licensed under the same terms as the original specification.
+Branches, including added contributions, SHOULD be dedicated to the public domain using CC0 (just like the original specification).
 This means that contributors are guaranteed the right to merge changes made in branches back into their original specifications.

 Technically speaking, a branch is a *different* specification, even if it carries the same name.
 Branches have no special status except that accorded by the community.